These are the key questions to ask a social security disability (SSDI) lawyer when you first meet with them.

 There are a number of factors to consider when hiring a social security disability lawyer including price, experience, and your own comfort level with the attorney.
 And while you do not need to hire a lawyer in order to apply for SSDI benefits, it can be a complicated process and many applications are rejected.

 A knowledgeable SSDI lawyer can help you through the process and increase your chances of success.
-If you do speak with a lawyer, these questions to ask to qualify a social security disability lawyer should help you get a better sense of what to expect, and whether or not hiring a lawyer is the right decision for you.
+If you do speak with a lawyer, these questions to ask a disability lawyer should help you get a better sense of what to expect, and whether or not hiring a lawyer is the right decision for you.